mosip/mosip-infra/deployment/v3/mosip/admin/README.md

 Note that for onboarding a user (like a Zonal Admin or Registration Officer),
 1. Create user in Keycloak first with appropriate role.
 1. Map the user to a Zone using Admin portal.
-1. Map user to a registration center (in case of Registration Officer/Supervisor).
+1. Map user to a registration center (in case of Registration Officer/Supervisor) using Admin portal.